opitzconsulting/orcas/_docs/en/getting-started-gradle.md

 Download and extract [orcas](https://github.com/opitzconsulting/orcas/archive/master.zip).

 ##  Configure Orderentry example
-Edit examples\gradle\build.gradle and setup your database connection (and additionally the jdbc-driver setup if needed).
+Edit examples/gradle_simple/build.gradle and setup your database connection.

-The default database user is created like this:
+The default database user needs to be cretaed created like this:

 ```
 create user orcas_orderentry identified by orcas_orderentry;
 grant connect to orcas_orderentry;
 grant resource to orcas_orderentry;
-grant create sequence to orcas_orderentry;
-grant create view to orcas_orderentry;
 ```

 ## Start orcas
-Exceute `gradle databaseDeployment` at a command line located at `examples\gradle`.
+Exceute `gradlew databaseDeployment` at a command line located at `examples/gradle_simple`.

-For gradle wrapper use `gradlew databaseDeployment` or `./gradlew databaseDeployment` instead.